 - Adjust Strength: if the mouthwash is too strong, you can dilute it with more water.

 - Use High-Quality Propolis Tincture: the tincture should come from a reputable source and be free of excessive additives.
 Or use your own homemade propolis tincture.
+It is extremely easy to make.

 This homemade propolis mouthwash recipe provides a natural, effective way to support oral hygiene.
 The combination of propolis, essential oils, and baking soda helps to reduce bacteria, freshen breath, and promote healthy gums and teeth.
 The mouthwash is easy to make and can be customised to your taste and needs.
 Use it daily to maintain a healthy, clean mouth.

-Best Practices and Tips for Using Propolis Mouthwash
+Best Practices for Using Propolis Mouthwash

 Integrating propolis mouthwash into your daily routine can elevate your oral hygiene.
 Use it after brushing and flossing, twice daily for best results.
 Swish around in your mouth for about 30 seconds before spitting it out.
 Consistent use can help maintain a cleaner mouth and fresher breath.